| Home | Shoelace tie | Bowline | Zeppelin bend | Constrictor knot | Coiling rope |

 A very fast way of tying your shoelaces, resulting in a knot that comes undone less often than a 'granny knot'.

-Here is my video (watched by 150,000 so far): the order of which hand 'forward first' doesn't really matter, as long as you switch sides between steps 1-4 and 5-9.
+Here is my video: the order of which hand 'forward first' doesn't really matter, as long as you switch sides between steps 1-4 and 5-9.

 To make a secure loop (which doesn't tighten on itself) at the end of a rope.
 (See: animatedknots).